Stateless Rating: How-To Guide

 After deploying these components, you are ready to begin making stateless rating requests to the Socotra API via the Lambda endpoint.

 If your rating algorithm is not a full replication of the normal rating process, you should be careful to note the approximate nature of results in any contexts in which such a disclaimer may be warranted.

-You can augment this approach to avoid re-collecting the same data when a quoted potential policy needs to be instantiated – for instance, if a prospective customer wishes to proceed with some quoted variant from your stateless rating result set.
+You can augment this approach to avoid re-collecting the same data when a quoted potential policy is instantiated – for instance, if a prospective customer wishes to proceed with some quoted variant from your stateless rating result set.
 The general solution is to retain and reuse the policy creation request data in the subsequent policy creation request; such data can be stored in Auxiliary Data, along with some identifier to associate with a given prospective customer.